Staff Engagement: What & Why Is It Important

 Source: vantagecircle.com

-Employees may feel undervalued and unappreciated in the workplace due to a lack of recognition, autonomy, and challenging work opportunities.
+Employees may feel undervalued and unappreciated in the workplace due to needing more recognition, autonomy, and challenging work opportunities.
 This can also result from a feeling of not being valued or heard.
 Employers need to ensure that their employees feel appreciated and have the power to make decisions, change processes, and create meaningful work.

 One way to do this is by recognizing others’ contributions and praising and appreciating others.
 Employees want to know what the future holds for their careers, so managers should take time to explicitly discuss growth potential or provide opportunities and “stretch” assignments.

-Being recognized by one’s peers can be just as meaningful as recognition that comes from the top down.
-Employers can also show employees how much they value them by building trust, raising productivity, and creating peak experiences for employees.
+Being recognized by one’s peers can be just as meaningful as recognition from the top down.
+Employers can also show employees how much they value them by building trust, raising productivity, and creating peak employee experiences.

-Ultimately, valuing employees in the work they do is important in business and can improve the environment of a workplace, individual and team performance, and help an organization reach its goals.
+Ultimately, valuing employees in their work is essential in business and can improve the workplace environment, improve individual and team performance, and help an organization reach its goals.

 Lack Of Support